-Let me ask you a question.
-If you were going off to fight a battle, and that battle was a symptom of any type of condition, would you want to march off to that battle with one soldier, dozens and dozens of soldiers or hundreds and hundreds of soldiers?
-I think we would all agree that we would elect to go into that battle with hundreds and hundreds of soldiers.
-So, you can use this example to say that one soldier represents a CBD isolate formulated product.
-Dozens and dozens of soldiers represent a broad-spectrum CBD formulated product, and hundreds and hundreds of soldiers represent a full spectrum CBD formulated product.
+Let me ask you a question; if you were going to fight a battle, and that battle was a symptom of a condition, i.e., anxiety, would you want to march into battle with one soldier, dozens and dozens of soldiers or hundreds and hundreds of soldiers?
+Of course, you would elect to go with hundreds and hundreds of soldiers, and that is the support that full spectrum CBD provides.
+You have a better chance of addressing a wider variety of symptoms with greater results than if using a broad-spectrum CBD product or an CBD isolate.

 Is there a Difference between Full Spectrum vs. Broad Spectrum or Isolate?